sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : PostScript macros for TeX
+Short desc    : PostScript macros for TeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : PSTricks offers an extensive collection of macros for
+Descript     : PSTricks offers an extensive collection of macros for
              : generating PostScript that is usable with most TeX macro
              : formats, including Plain TeX, LaTeX, AMS-TeX, and AMS-LaTeX.
              : Included are macros for colour, graphics, pie charts, rotation,